 Question Management response 6.
-What other controls are in place to help prevent, deter or detect fraud?
+What other controls are in place to help prevent, deter or detect fraud (continued) ?
 Walsall MBC, as any Authority, is under financial pressure from reduced government funding and increases in demand and cost pressures, particularly within Adult Social Care, Children's Services and in relation to the impact of Covid-19.
 However managers are expected to deliver services within the approved budget.
 It is recognised that changes in demand, legislation, etc. may occur once a budget has been set.
 The council undertakes a comprehensive risk assessment of the budget and has appropriate processes in place to manage these, including an appropriate level of general reserves and contingencies being in place to manage these scenarios.
 The council has a sound track record in managing areas of pressure, and appropriate financial mechanisms to manage these.
 Are there any areas where there is a potential for override of controls or inappropriate influence over the financial reporting process (for example because of undue pressure to achieve financial targets)?
 As stated in previous responses, high risk areas in relation to fraud are tested via the internal audit plan.
 Reports are presented to Audit Committee along with recommendations and these are tracked.
 This includes a rolling 3 year schools audit plan.
-Management are not aware of any undue pressure to meet operating or financial targets, and none of the council's consultative vehicles have indicated that this is a problem area.
+Management are not aware of any undue pressure to meet operating or financial targets, and none of the council's consultative vehicles have indicated that this is an area of concern.
 7. Are there any areas where there is potential for misreporting?
 See response to 6 above.

 Question Management response 8.
 How do Walsall Metropolitan Borough Council communicate and encourage ethical behaviours and business processes of it's staff and contractors?
 All employees are issued with an employee Code of Conduct on employment and, during induction, the importance of ethical behaviour is made clear.
-The Code was updated in 2019.
+The Code was updated in 2022.
 The Code is also referenced in other HR and counter fraud policies and is made available on the intranet.
 The Code of Governance also sets out responsibilities and expectations in relation to good business practice and ethical behaviour and this was updated and endorsed by Audit Committee on 25th September 2017.
 Audit Committee has oversight of the Code of Governance.
-Updates are provided on counter fraud as appropriate, and when policies are reviewed.
-Contractors are advised about the council's policies via contract documentation.
 How do you encourage staff to report their concerns about fraud?
 What concerns are staff expected to report about fraud?
 The employee Code of Conduct, the Code of Governance, and counter fraud policies and the whistle blowing policy provide clear guidance on reporting arrangements for suspected or actual fraud.
-The revised policies have been communicated to staff and a fraud awareness raising programme is currently being developed for 2021/22.
+The revised policies have been communicated to staff.
 Have any significant issues been reported?
 No significant issues have been identified.
 9. From a fraud and corruption perspective, what are considered to be high-risk posts?
-The Council's senior management team, S151 and Deputy S151 Officer and in line with question 2 above Treasury Management and Financial Systems based staff.
+The council's senior management team, S151 and Deputy S151 Officer and in line with question 2 above Treasury Management and Financial Systems based staff.